 Why these words work: Companies want to hire top-notch sales people and if you want to land the job, you need to highlight both your sales-centric skills (like negotiating and closing deals) and your ability to hit (and exceed!) established goals or quotas.
 These resume power words showcase your sales superpowers and will help you land the interview.

 In order to be successful in sales, you need to make an impact on potential customers and you need a resume that’s going to make an impact on potential employers.
 Get started making your impact with one of Canva’s resume templates, like the Bright Pink Modern Resume or the Blue Header Infographic Resume.

 So what are you waiting for?
-Get out there and use these resume power words to land your dream job!
+Get out there and use these resume power words, and create a modern resume to land your dream job!